 - A vast majority of new credit card accounts will count towards that limit, meaning that opening five or more cards in 24 months will make you ineligible for certain Chase cards

-- One exception is most non-Chase business cards, like The Business Platinum® Card from American Express, The Business Gold Rewards Card from American Express OPEN, The Blue Business℠ Plus Credit Card from American Express, etc., don’t count towards this limit
+- One exception is most non-Chase business cards, like The Business Platinum® Card from American Express, American Express® Business Gold Card, The Blue Business℠ Plus Credit Card from American Express, etc., don’t count towards this limit

 - There are people who report not having any issues being approved for a card even though they surpassed the 5/24 rule, so it’s not consistently enforced